RigsOfRods/docs.rigsofrods.org/vehicle-creation/fileformat-truck.md

 146, speedcoef: 1.5, auto-lock, timer: 7.5, hookgroup: -12, lockgroup: 2
 ```

-Standard hooks toggle with `L`, autolock and triggerd hooks detach with `ALT+L` manually.
+Standard hooks toggle with `L`, autolock and triggered hooks detach with `ALT+L` manually.

 Hooks with hookgroups < `-2` can only be locked automatically or by a trigger.